-Select a length for the Lag Screw Reamer and Lag Screw short enough to avoid joint penetration but long enough to achieve a small tip-apex distance in order to provide appropriate fixation.
+The pre-set drilling depth for the Lag Screw Reamer and the selection of the Lag Screw length should follow the recommendations for an optimal tip apex distance but still avoid subchondral cortex penetration.
 Lag screws are available in 5mm length increments.
 If compression/ apposition is required, make sure to take the fracture gap into account as this will affect the measurement.
 For compression/apposition, refer to section 'Compression / apposition' below.
 If not taken into account, the Lag Screw may cause soft tissue irritation around the lateral cortex.